Washington State Route 165: History

 SR 165 was added to the state highway system in 1931 as a part of State Road 5.
 The highway had been preceded by a series of logging roads constructed in the early 20th century by private companies with claims near the national park.
 An unpaved road along the Carbon River leading to the national park opened in 1921, including the James R. O'Farrell Bridge (now the Fairfax Bridge, which opened on December 17.
 The Bureau of Public Roads surveyed the route for a potential connection between the Carbon River and Nisqually entrances to Mount Rainier National Park in the 1920s, but did not fund its construction.
 The road to Mowich Lake was completed in 1933.

 In 1937, State Road 5 was renamed Primary State Highway 5, and what is now SR 165 was the Enumclaw-Fairfax branch of that highway (except between Enumclaw and Buckley, which is now SR 410).
 The road to Mowich lake was completed in 1933, but remained closed to vehicular traffic until 1955.
 When the current highway numbering system was developed with the 1964 renumbering, the highway became State Route 165.
 In 2021, the Washington State Transportation Commission designated SR 165 as the Carbon Glacier Highway to recognize the Carbon Glacier on Mount Rainier.

+In April of 2025, the section of the highway south of the Fairfax Bridge was rendered inaccessible to vehicle and pedestrian traffic due to the closure of the bridge after structural issues were discovered.
+The closure begins just south of Carbonado, before the bridge itself.